Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/polling-container-overview.markdown

 # Default Values of Polling Container Configuration Parameters

 The default values for all of the polling container properties, such as `min-concurrent-consumers`, `receive-operation-handler`, `receive-timeout`, and others can be found in the API docs.
-Each property has a corresponding Default<property name> const field that sets the default value of the property.
+Each property has a corresponding Default&lt;property name&gt; const field that sets the default value of the property.